ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

 ## Do not deploy this PostgreSQL project on its own

 This PostgreSQL setup is missing the `PersistentVolume` it needs to store data.
 Do not confuse it with the claim you have configured here for your PostgreSQL server.
-The corresponding `PersistentVolume` and other remaining elements will be declared in the main Kustomize project you will prepare in the final part of this Forgejo deployment procedure.
+The corresponding `PersistentVolume` and other remaining elements to be declared in the main Kustomize project you will prepare in the final part of this Forgejo deployment procedure.

 ## Relevant system paths